 Improv for All workshops at Atlas Performing Arts Center include first-ever ASL-led workshop

-Washington Improv Theater will host two free Improv for All workshops during its run at the Atlas Performing Arts Center, one of which will be WIT’s first-ever American Sign Language-interpreted workshop!
+Washington Improv Theater will host two free Improv for All workshops during its run at the Atlas Performing Arts Center, one of which will be WIT’s first-ever workshop taught completely in American Sign Language!

 Improv for All workshops are a high-fun, low-stress classes designed to show Washingtonians how improvisers create spontaneous, off-the-cuff theater.
 Our enthusiastic and friendly instructors work to make sure everyone is able to participate in a playful and trusting atmosphere.